Community Outreach Progams

 Kids at Home Safety Reminders

-School Resource Officers Iiams, Dunnell, and Thompson encourage parents to regularly review with their children these safety tips if they are left home alone on a regular basis.
+School Resource Officers Iiams, Arends, and Romano encourage parents to regularly review with their children these safety tips if they are left home alone on a regular basis.

 Retro Bill is a spokesperson for D.A.R.E. and has several fun videos available with important safety tips.